rfhb/ctrdata/inst/doc/ctrdata_usage_examples.md

 dbQueryHistory()
 #
 #
-# Update query number 1 in the history:
+# Update last query in the history:
 #  - EUCTR information can be incrementally downloaded or updated only
 #    for the last 7 days, after which a full new download is necessary.
 #  - CTGOV intformation can always be incrementally downloaded or updated.
+#  - Alternatively, querytoupdate can have an integer number,
+#    corresponding to the desired row of dbQueryHistory().
-ctrLoadQueryIntoDb(querytoupdate = 1)
+ctrLoadQueryIntoDb(querytoupdate = "last")
 #
 dbQueryHistory()
 # Note: after such an update, the column "query-records" refers